gianniskalyvas/llm-posthoc-explainability/README.md

 ### Datasets

-Evaluating Rationales And Simple English Reasoning (ERASER) benchmark: Standard benchmark datasets augmented with human-provided rationale annotations.
+ERASER benchmark: Standard benchmark datasets augmented with human-provided rationale annotations.

  - Movie Reviews: A collection of movie reviews labeled for sentiment (positive or negative).
- - e-SNLI: Sentence pairs annotated for entailment, with “yes” or “no” labels.
+ - e-SNLI: Sentence pairs labeled for entailment (yes or no).

 ### Models